-After nearly a decade, Square Enix—at long last—released Kingdom Hearts 2.8.
+After about five years, Square Enix released Kingdom Hearts 2.8.
 Kingdom Hearts 2.8, like 1.5 and 2.5, features two games and one movie.
-For this review, I will focus on Kingdom Hearts 0.2 Birth By Sleep, the first plot-advancing game in the Kingdom Hearts series in almost ten years.
-And the wait is worth it.
+For this review, I will focus on Kingdom Hearts 0.2 Birth By Sleep.
+To be sure, 0.2 succeeds Dream Drop Distance (released 2012) and Kingdom Hearts χ (2013).
+But the five year wait was worth it.

 Aqua wanders the Dark World, searching for some sort of exit.
 She soon realizes the Dark World has swallowed up worlds she had previously visited.
 Throughout her adventure, Aqua must confront not only the Darkness without but the Darkness within.
 Has Darkness overtaken the Light?
 Will Darkness prevail?
 What of Ventus and Terra?
 Will Aqua find her way back into the Light?
 The story ends with a familiar scene between Aqua and a hooded man on the Dark World’s shoreline.